SPQRTeam/BHumanCodeWithSPQRBallPerceptor/README.md

 =================

 ### DISCLAIMER

-***This code is not the full SPQR Team Release but it is only a part of it released for the RoboCup Community.
-Please refer to the SPQR Team Description Paper for the details about all the modules contained in the SPQR Team release.
+***:warning: This code is not the full SPQR Team Release but it is only a part of it released for the RoboCup Community.
+Please refer to the SPQR Team Description Paper for the details about all the modules contained in the SPQR Team release.***

 ***SPQR Ball Perceptor is provided WITHOUT ANY WARRANTY about its usability.
 It is for educational purposes and should be regarded as such.
 Please report bugs at sapienza.spqrteam@gmail.com***